sleepyOwl14/proximax-bc-docs/docs/built-in-features/account-filter.md

 </div>

-[Accounts](./account.md) may configure a set of smart rules to block announcing or receiving transactions given a series of constraints.
+[Accounts][Account] may configure a set of smart rules to block announcing or receiving transactions given a series of constraints.

 The editable on-chain constraints are called filters.
 Accounts can configure the following types:

 ## Address filter

-An account can decide to receive transactions only from an allowed list of [addresses](./account.md).
+An account can decide to receive transactions only from an allowed list of [addresses][Account].
 Similarly, an account can specify a list of addresses that don’t want to receive transactions from.

 ![Account Properties Address](/img/account-properties-address.png "Account Properties Address")